MicrosoftDocs/well-architected/well-architected/oracle-iaas/overview.md

 ## About Oracle workloads

 The term workload refers to a collection of database and application resources that support a common business goal or the execution of a common business process.
 These workloads could be Customer Relationship Management applications, Human Resources, customized application that mostly relies on Weblogic and others.
-Weblogic, Siebel, Peoplesoft, Hyperion, JD Edwars and E-Business Suite are Oracle on-premises applications.
+Weblogic, Siebel, Peoplesoft, Hyperion, JD Edwards and E-Business Suite are Oracle on-premises applications.

 Oracle Applications on Azure and its approach are described in Section Application Design.